For every star on GitHub, we'll donate $2 to clean up our waterways. Star us now!

 Most of Meltano’s features are available without installing any additional packages.
 However, some niche or environment-specific features require the installation of Python extras.
 The following extras are currently supported:

-• mssql - Support for Microsoft SQL Server
+- Support for Microsoft SQL Servers3

-This FAQ section is for tap-airbyte-wrapper which is a Singer tap which enables any Airbyte source to be used as a Meltano extractor.
+- Support for using Azure Blob Storage as a state backendThis FAQ section is for tap-airbyte-wrapper which is a Singer tap which enables any Airbyte source to be used as a Meltano extractor.

 The Singer specification was started in 2016 by Stitch Data.
 It specified a data transfer format that would allow any number of data systems, called taps, to send data to any data destinations, called targets.
 Airbyte was incorporated in 2020 and created their own specification that was heavily inspired by Singer.
 There are differences, but the core of each specification is sending new-line delimited JSON data from STDOUT of a tap to STDIN of a target.